polyverse/katacoda-scenarios/detect/install-original.md

-Install Nginx
+To begin install Nginx in the container:

 `sudo apt-get update && sudo apt-get install nginx -y`{{execute}}

-Now we can see the page at
+Nginx is now installed which you can see on the page:

 [Nginx](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/)